Our three German/Austrian culture Fests—Maifest, Sommerfest, and Kinderfest—are held annually in May, July, and September, and are not to be missed.

 If you love to dance, there's always a lively band playing folk and popular music.
 Featured dancers in traditional dress perform Schuhplattler and other dances popular at Oktoberfest and seasonal festivals in Bavaria and Austria.
 Special games, dances, and activities are planned for Kinder (children) at Kinderfest.

 Add to that a menu of authentic German/Austrian foods, and of course, excellent imported and domestic beers and other drinks, and you have a fun-filled day that is sehr gemütlich for all ages.

-Maifest, Sunday, May 17, 2015, 12-6pm
+Maifest, Sunday, May 21, 2017

-Sommerfest, Sunday, July 19, 2015, 12-6pm
+Sommerfest, Sunday, July 16, 2017

-Kinderfest, Sunday, September 20, 2015, 12-6pm
+Kinderfest, Sunday, September 17, 2017

 Under 18: No charge, no ticket required

 - Admission tickets are non-refundable and all sales are final.

-- Admission price covers admission only to the festival.
+- Admission price covers admission only to the Festival.
 Food, drink, and merchandise require separate purchases.

 - The Festival goes on, rain or shine!

-- Each Fest attendee must possess valid ID proving legal age to purchase or consume beer or wine
+- Each Fest attendee must possess valid ID proving legal age to purchase or consume beer or wine.

-- No outside food or alcoholic beverages are permitted
+- No outside food or alcoholic beverages are permitted.

-- No dogs allowed
+- No dogs are allowed at the Fest.

 Access to our club can be challenging for the infirm, those with perambulators, and anyone who wishes to avoid steep roads and narrow, rocky trails.
 A shuttle is available during Festivals from our parking lot on Ridge Avenue to the lodge for the disabled and infirm only.